-Meanwhile, in a conversion to the PUPE terminology, $p = P(y(\textbf{x}) = c_+ | s(\textbf{x}) = 0)$, that is, the proportion of the positive observations considering \textit{only the unlabeled set}.
-This divergence is reflected on how the experimental results are shown.
-We highlight that by measuring the error of estimates of either $\mathfrak{c}$ or $P(y(\textbf{x}) = c_+)$, the value obtained is highly influenced by the number of labeled observations (which are training data).
-On the other hand, the size of the training data does not influence evaluation measurements based on $\hat{p}$.
-Thus, given our discussion, we argue that one should adopt evaluation metrics based on $\hat{p}$ to to measure the performance of methods in either OCQ or PUPE.
+Meanwhile, in a conversion to the PUPE terminology, $p = P(y(\textbf{x}) = \oplus | s(\textbf{x}) = 0)$, that is, the proportion of the positive observations considering \textit{only the unlabeled set}.
+This divergence is reflected in how the literature presents its experimental results.
+We highlight that by measuring the error of estimates of either $\mathfrak{c}$ or $P(y(\textbf{x}) = \oplus)$, the value obtained is highly influenced by the number of labelled observations (which are training data).
+On the other hand, the training data size does not influence evaluation measurements based on $\hat{p}$.
+Thus, given our discussion, we argue that one should adopt evaluation metrics based on $\hat{p}$ to measure the performance of methods in either OCQ or PUPE.

 We can convert the estimation $\hat{\mathfrak{c}}$ to $\hat{p}$ according to the following equation: